cwru-robotics/cwru_baxter/baxter_gripper/README.md

 A complementary test function is:
 `rosrun baxter_gripper dynamixel_sin_test`

-This will prompt for a motor_id, then send sinusoidal commands to the corresponding command topic.
+This will prompt for a motor_id, then send 1-rev peak-to-peak sinusoidal commands to the corresponding command topic.

 ## Example usage
-`rosrun baxter_gripper dynamixel_motor_node` (default for Baxter's right-hand Yale gripper) `rosrun baxter_gripper dynamixel_sin_test` (for slow, 1-rev peak-to-peak sinusoidal oscillations)
+`rosrun baxter_gripper dynamixel_motor_node` (default for Baxter's right-hand Yale gripper) `rosrun baxter_gripper baxter_gripper_test` (for slow, open/close motions of gripper)

-Alternatively, try a manual test, e.g. to command motor 1 to angle 1000:
+Alternatively, try a manual test, e.g. to command motor 1 to angle 3600 (~ a good command to grasp a block):
-`rostopic pub dynamixel_motor1_cmd std_msgs/Int16 1000`
+`rostopic pub dynamixel_motor1_cmd std_msgs/Int16 3600`